memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 };
 ```

-> **Disclaimer:** This section is a nose dive deep into Zephyr's use of the generated devicetree files.
+> **Disclaimer:** This section is a nose dive deep into Zephyr's use of the generated Devicetree files.
 In case you don't want - or don't need - to know about the inner workings, I highly recommend sticking to [Zephyr's samples and demos](https://docs.zephyrproject.org/latest/samples/index.html) or the official documentation in general.
 Skip ahead to the [next section about the `status` property](#the-status-property) instead.
 In case I couldn't talk you out of it, hold on tight!

-### Applying the devicetree API
+### Applying the Devicetree API

 Let's ignore the `gpio_dt_spec` structure's contents for now.
-Instead, let's see how `GPIO_DT_SPEC_GET` is used to populate the structure and how it compares with what we've learned about the devicetree API in the last articles:
+Instead, let's see how `GPIO_DT_SPEC_GET` is used to populate the structure and how it compares with what we've learned about the Devicetree API in the last articles:

-So far, we've only used the macros from the devicetree API `zephyr/include/zephyr/devicetree.h`.
-Now we see how Zephyr's drivers create their own devicetree macros on top of this basic API.
+So far, we've only used the macros from the Devicetree API `zephyr/include/zephyr/devicetree.h`.
+Now we see how Zephyr's drivers create their own Devicetree macros on top of this basic API.
 We can find the macro declaration in Zephyr's `gpio.h` header file.

 `zephyr/include/zephyr/drivers/gpio.h`
 ```c